 - Students may also choose to spend some of their third or fourth years taking courses at the U of A campus in Edmonton.

 - Students from Edmonton may also complete part of their program in Whitehorse.

-Students complete up to two years (60 credits) of transferable coursework in a science-based diploma program at Yukon University (such as Northern Science-ENCS Stream, or Renewable Resources Management) or at another institution before applying to transfer into the University of Alberta B.Sc.
+Students complete up to two years (60 credits) of transferable coursework in a science-based diploma program at Yukon University (such as the Northern Environmental and Conservation Sciences Diploma, or Renewable Resources Management) or at another institution before applying to transfer into the University of Alberta B.Sc.
 ENCS program for years three and four.

 Students planning to apply to transfer to the ENCS program from a diploma program at Yukon University should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed here (Recommended Courses for First and Second Year of B.Sc. in Northern ENCS).